freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 1140.1

 It didn't find any so it must be replacing them all.
 You added two patterns as part of the `sed` in your script.
-Add a third that replaces all `moew` words with `woof`.
+Add a third that replaces all `meow` words with `woof`.

 #### HINTS